pg-support/supt-km/docs/3. Policies/Warranty Policy/Warranty Policy for Amazon.md

 - If the user is in our service regions, and the order is within 30 days since delivery, ask the user to contact Amazon for DOA (replacement).

-- If the user is in our service regions, and the order is outside 30 days since delivery, proceed with regular [[RMA]].
+- If the user is in our service regions, and the order is outside 30 days since delivery, proceed with regular [[RMA (Non-US)]].

 - If the user is outside our service regions, ask the user to contact Amazon for DOA/RMA.